amadeus/python-impact/README.md

 ### API-*

 This allows you to configure the API endpoints hit by weltmeister.
-Only change these if you changed them in the weltmeister config file.
+Only change these if you changed them in the weltmeister config.js file.

 If you have no idea what I am talking about don't touch them.

 ### Image-Types

 Don't touch this unless you know what you are doing.
 It determines what images can be displayed and used in Weltmeister.

+### MimeTypes

+This is a dictionary used to add your own custom mime-types.
+You only need to use this if you are noticing certain file types not being served properly.